tanaikech/OnedriveApp/README.md

     [From this version, retrieving access token and refresh token became more easy.](#authprocess)

+* v1.1.1 (July 28, 2018)

+    A serious bug was removed.
+I had forgot that it added setProp().
+I'm really sorry for this.
+And thank you so much jesus21282.

 # Etc
 If you want the sample script for node.js, please check [here](https://gist.github.com/tanaikech/22bfb05e61f0afb8beed29dd668bdce9).